John 15:11, “These things I have spoken to you so that My joy may be in you, and that your joy may be made full.” (NASB)

 2 Cor 7:4, “Great is my confidence in you; great is my boasting on your behalf.
 I am filled with comfort; I am overflowing with joy in all our affliction.”

-F. Joy is based on having God’s Word in your soul with the Filling of God the Holy Spirit.
+Joy is Based on Having God’s Word in Your Soul with the Filling of God the Holy Spirit:

-The spiritual life runs on divine power, never how you feel.
+The spiritual life runs on Divine power, never how you feel.
 Even good emotion will not get you back into fellowship.

 Gal 5:22 tells us that Joy begins as the production “fruit” of the Spirit.
 “Joy, peace, etc.” are the reality words that describe the spiritual life.
-Peace is harmony with God, tranquillity of soul.
+Peace is harmony with God, tranquility of soul.
 Joy is happiness in a system of thinking.

 Rom 15:13, “Now may the God of hope fill you with all joy and peace in believing (faith perception), that you may abound in hope (faith resting) by the power of the Holy Spirit.”

-Joy and peace must be related to thinking because your fellowship is with invisible God.
+Joy and peace must be related to thinking, because your fellowship is with invisible God.
 When you love someone you cannot see, you have a relationship with the invisible person through thinking, thinking, thinking.

 1 John 1:4, “And these things we write (Bible Doctrine) that our joy may be brought to completion.”

-The unbeliever cannot have joy, only the believer, because they do not receive the communication of God’s Word, John 15:11.
+The unbeliever cannot have joy, only the believer can, because they do not receive the communication of God’s Word, John 15:11.

 John 15:11, “These doctrines I have spoken (taught verbally) to you all (disciples), in order that My joy (+H) might keep on being in the sphere of you all, and your joy (+H) might be made full.”

 Joy based on Sharing the Happiness of God is the peak of emotional response in life.
 But even good emotional response is not the criterion for the spiritual life.
-You are never saved because you feel saved.
-You are never spiritual because you feel spiritual.
+You are never saved, because you feel saved.
+You are never spiritual, because you feel spiritual.

-a.
-A carnal believer cannot have a legitimate emotion related to the spiritual life.
+- A carnal believer cannot have a legitimate emotion related to the spiritual life.
 When you are out of fellowship, your emotion is not an issue.
-The issue is name your sins to God in the privacy of your priesthood.
+The issue is to name your sins to God in the privacy of your priesthood.

 Col 1:10d-11, “…increasing in epignosis of God, 11strengthened with all power on the basis of the power of His glory, resulting in all perseverance and steadfastness associated with joy.”

-To have “the Joy of Jesus Christ” we must be imitators of the Lord and someone like Paul by use of the three spiritual skills.
+To have “the Joy of Jesus Christ,” we must be imitators of the Lord and someone like Paul by use of the three spiritual skills.
 We do not imitate personality characteristics, because then you get into role model arrogance, and you have bad emotion.
-Instead we imitate the power they had within their souls from Bible Doctrine and the filling of the Holy Spirit, 1 Thes 1:6.
+Instead, we imitate the power they had within their souls from Bible Doctrine and the filling of the Holy Spirit, 1 Thes 1:6.

 1 Thes 1:6, “You also became imitators of us and of the Lord, having received the word in much adversity associated with the joy of the Holy Spirit.”